HWS Short-Term Summer Program

 Passports and Visas:

-Greece does not present a noteworthy health risk.
+Wales does not present a noteworthy health risk.
 Nonetheless, Hepatitis A and typhoid immunizations are recommended for many travelers.
 Please check the CDC website to read more about the recommendations.
-If you choose to get immunizations, you can do this at a local medical clinic near your home - use this link to find travel medicine clinics http://wwwnc.cdc.gov/travel/page/find-clinic - or possibly with your home doctor or you can contact one of the Passport Health offices in Canandaigua, Rochester or Syracuse who provide travel immunizations.
+If you choose to get immunizations, you can do this at a local medical clinic near your home - use this link to find travel medicine clinics http://wwwnc.cdc.gov/travel/page/find-clinic - or possibly with your home doctor or you can contact one of the Passport Health offices in Rochester or Syracuse who provide travel immunizations.
 Their contact number is: (585) 275-8884.

 Fitness and Health Expectations:

 While you don’t have to be an athlete to participate in this program, you do need to be reasonably fit and able to walk at least 6 miles comfortably.
 The program is fairly intense so you’ll need to have stamina to keep up with the activities and the early mornings.

 Qualified first-years, sophomores, juniors and graduating seniors may apply.
 First-years, sophomores and juniors will have priority and seniors will be admitted on a space-available basis.

 Students applying for this program should have a minimum of a 2.5 cumulative GPA.
 First-year students and transfer students in their first semester at HWS will typically be waitlisted until fall semester grades can be reviewed.
 Depending on the number of available spaces in the program, first-years and transfers with strong applications and references may be given a conditional offer based on achieving at least a 2.5 GPA in the fall semester.

 Program fees will be approximately $3,350-$3,550* for the 3-week program, which will cover tuition, self-catered accommodation on campus, airport transport from London to Wales and back to London, trips and expedition costs (except for meals), international health insurance, and all equipment.